-The global proper mentions strategy leads to an overall gain in performance measured by CoNLL F1-score of 1.68 points.
-We observe a slight drop for MUC, but a significant improvement on both B^3 and CEAF_e.
+The global proper mentions strategy leads to an overall gain in performance measured by CoNLL F1-score of 2 points.
+We observe a slight drop for MUC, but a significant improvement on both $B^3$ and CEAFe, suggesting an enhancement of the CR both from a mention-level and entity-level.